-- SIGSCI_ACCESSKEYID: Identifies the site that the agent is configured against - SIGSCI_SECRETACCESSKEY: The shared secret key to authenticate and authorize the agent
+- SIGSCI\ACCESSKEYID: Identifies the site that the agent is configured against - · SIGSCI\SECRETACCESSKEY: The shared secret key to authenticate and authorize the agent

-- c.
-Learn more - 3.
-On the Agents page click "View Agent Keys" - 4.
-Copy down the Access Key and Secret Key as this will be used later
+- 1. Log into the Signal Sciences console. - 2.
+Click on Agents.
+The Agents page appears. - 3.
+On the Agents page click View Agent Keys.
+The agent keys modal appears. - 4.
+Copy down the Access Key and Secret Key for later use.